Industrials Stock With High Quality Risk/Reward

 Cheap Valuation Holds Significant Upside

-Year-to-date, KNL is down 20% while the S&P is up 9%.
+Year to date, KNL is down 20% while the S&P is up 9%.
 This underperformance makes shares undervalued and presents a buying opportunity.
 At its current price of $22/share, KNL has a price-to-economic book value (PEBV) ratio of 1.1.
 This ratio means the market expects KNL to grow NOPAT by no more than 10% over the remainder of its corporate life.
 This expectation seems at odds with a firm that has grown NOPAT by 7% compounded annually since 2004.

 However, if KNL can maintain 2016 NOPAT margins (8%) and grow NOPAT by 5% compounded annually for the next decade, the stock is worth $31/share today - nearly 40% upside.
 This scenario assumes KNL can grow revenue by consensus estimates in 2017 (<1%) and 2018 (5%), and 5% each year thereafter.
 With non-residential construction activity trending higher, potential changes to corporate tax spurring investment, and margin improvement initiatives, KNL could easily meet or surpass these expectations.
 Add in the 2.7% dividend yield and its clear why KNL is on this month's Most Attractive Stocks List and could be an excellent portfolio addition.